PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 There exists layers of friend circles, where the emotionally closest circles are the smallest, and the least emotionally close circles are the largest<ref>https://www.researchgate.net/publication/301879177_Calling_Dunbar's_Numbers</ref><ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC1634986/</ref>.

-The size of online egocentric social networks, indexed as the number of Facebook friends, is similar to that of offline face-to-face networks, suggesting a cognitive constraint on the size of social networks that even communications advantages of online media are unable to overcome<ref>https://pubmed.ncbi.nlm.nih.gov/26909163/</ref>.

-Morality’s defining traits, according to Frans de Waal, which include empathy, reciprocity, reconciliation and consolation, can be seen in many animals, most particularly in primates.
-Empathy is an automatic response seen in human infants, dogs and apes.
-This most likely originates with parents' care but extends beyond parent-child relationships.
-Both chimps and capuchins will work with other members of their groups to reach a common goal even if there is no immediate reward.
-In order to preserve important relationships, chimps will engage in friendly reunions after a conflict, similar to the way a married couple or good friends might reconcile after a conflict.
-Consolation, defined as friendly contact and reassurance by an uninvolved third party after a conflict, is a behavior seen only in great apes and humans<ref>https://www.emory.edu/EMORY_REPORT/erarchive/2007/April/April%2016/DeWaal.htm</ref>.

 Although the particulars have substantial cultural variation, a sense of fairness appears to be a human universal that has been shown to prevail in a wide variety of circumstances.
 Many highly cooperative nonhuman species also appear to have an aversion to inequity.
 The brown capuchin monkey responds negatively to unequal reward distribution in exchanges with a human experimenter.
 Monkeys refused to participate if they witnessed a conspecific obtain a more attractive reward for equal effort, an effect amplified if the partner received such a reward without any effort at all.
 This supports the notion of an early evolutionary origin of inequity aversion<ref>https://www.emory.edu/LIVING_LINKS/publications/articles/Brosnan_deWaal_2003.pdf</ref>.